A step-by-step guide to creating customer journey maps

 Stages and steps define the basic structure of an experience.
 What are your persona’s experiences along the service?

 A step is like the title of an experience.
-In a journey map, each step (often also called touchpoint) is written in one horizontal row.
+In a journey map, each step is written in one horizontal row.
 Various steps can form one stage and group them into different phases.
+For example, the illustration below shows five steps a customer undergoes in order to get to his favorite café.
+The five steps can be categorized into two stages: ‘Getting to Café Bean’ and ‘Experience at Café Bean’.

-Various visualizations add the actual content – the experience and story of a persona (i.e. the main actor of your story) with all its facets.
+After having defined the sequence of steps, various visualizations add the actual content to the journey map – the experience and story of the persona with all its facets.

 Text and descriptions